openfoodfacts/openfoodfacts-server/docs/introduction/dev-environment-quick-start-guide.md

 **Solution:**

-Use the powershell/cmd to run the make commands in windows.
+Use the powershell/cmd to run the make dev commands in windows.